jcrowe206/BadWordFilter/README.md

 By default bad words will be replaced with the first letter followed by the requisite number of asterisks and then the last letter.
 Ie:
 "Cheese" would become "C****e"

-This can be changed to be replaced with a set string by passing the new string as an argument to the static "clean" function or the "scrub" method
+This can be changed to be replaced with a set string by passing the new string as an argument to the "clean" method

 ```php
 $myOptions = array('also_check' => array('cheesy'));